 Laser-Induced Breakdown Spectroscopy (LIBS)

-Laser-induced breakdown spectroscopy (LIBS) involves focusing a short laser pulse on a sample that then heats and atomizes, producing a localized plasma plume.
-Light from the plume is collected, dispersed by a spectrograph, and then typically focused on a CCD.
-The plume emits light whose wavelengths are characteristic of the atoms and ions present in the plasma, which in turn reflect the elemental composition of the sample.
-LIBS, therefore, is a form of atomic emission spectroscopy.
+LIBS is a technique that focusses a short laser pulse onto a sample which then heats and atomizes that sample.
+This produces a localized plasma plume.
+The plume emits light at wavelengths characteristic of atoms and ions present in the plasma which represent the elemental composition of the sample.
+Therefore, LIBS is a form of atomic emission spectroscopy.

-Advantages LIBS is considered one of the most convenient and efficient analytical techniques for trace elemental analysis in gases, solids, and liquids.
-LIBS spectra obtained by the Mars Curiosity Rover have confirmed that our sister planet could have harbored life.
+LIBS is considered one of the most convenient and efficient analytical techniques for trace elemental analysis in gases, liquids, and solids.
+Due to this it is used in a wide range of applications from planet exploration to forensics.

 High-Accuracy LIBS with Nanosecond and Picosecond Time Resolution Enabled by Ultrasensitive emICCD Technology